uqlibrary/technology-training/R/reports/reports.md

-Notice that you can **run your chunks of code** one by one by clicking the green “play” button at the right of the chunk: you don’t have to knit the whole document every time you want to test your code.
+Notice that you can **run your chunks of code** one by one by clicking the green “play” button at the right of the chunk: you don’t have to render the whole document every time you want to test your code.

-Now, try to knit the document and see what it looks like.
+Now, try to render the document and see what it looks like.

 #### Challenge 2